-> Unbound copies of the BPI or BFAI may be obtained by sending a request to the Head of the Contracting Activity, Routing DGP-7, Bonneville Power Administration, P.O.
+Unbound copies of the BPI or BFAI may be obtained by sending a check for the proper amount to the Head of the Contracting Activity, Routing CK-1, Bonneville Power Administration, P.O.
 Box 3621, Portland, Oregon 97208-3621.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 BPA was established in 1937 as a Federal Power Marketing Agency in the Pacific Northwest.
 BPA operations are financed from power revenues rather than annual appropriations.
 BPA's purchasing operations are conducted under 16 U.S.C.
 832 et seq. and related statutes.
 Pursuant to these special authorities, the BPI is promulgated as a statement of purchasing policy and as a body of interpretative regulations governing the conduct of BPA purchasing activities.
 It is significantly different from the Federal Acquisition Regulation, and reflects BPA's private sector approach to purchasing the goods and services that it requires.
 BPA's financial assistance operations are conducted under 16 U.S.C.
-839 et seq. and 16 U.S.C.
+832 et seq., and 16 U.S.C.
 839 et seq.
 The BFAI express BPA's financial assistance policy.
-The BFAI also comprise BPA's rules governing implementation of the principles provided in the following Federal Regulations and/or OMB circulars:
+The BFAI also comprise BPA's rules governing implemenation of the principles provided in the following OMB circulars:

-2 CFR part 225 Cost Principles for State, Local and Indian Tribal Governments (Circular A-87);
+A-87 Cost Principles for State, Local and Indian Tribal Governments.

-Grants and Cooperative Agreements with State and Local Governments (Circular A-102);
+A-102 Grants and Cooperative Agreements with State and Local Governments.

-Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals and Other Non-Profit Organizations (Circular A-110);
+A-110 Uniform Administrative Requirements for Grants and Other Agreements with Institutions of Higher Education, Hospitals and Other Non-Profit Organizations

-Audits of States, Local Governments and Non-Profit Organizations (Circular A-133).
+A-133 Audits of States, Local Governments and Non-Profit Organizations.

 BPA's solicitations and contracts include notice of applicability and availability of the BPI and the BFAI, as appropriate, for the information of offerors on particular purchases or financial assistance transactions.Start Signature